What Is Lyme Disease?

 - Thoroughly inspect any clothing, backpacks, or other gear that have you have used for hiking or camping.
 Look for crawling ticks on these items before you bring them inside your home.

 - Do not assume that wooded or grassy areas are the only places where ticks can hide.
-It is possible for wildlife and even birds to bring ticks into your own backyard.
+It is possible for wildlife to bring ticks into your own backyard.
 So be vigilant in checking your pets as well as your family for ticks, particularly during the warmer months of the year.